mikepthomas/projects/_posts/printer-voron-0.2.md

 # Printing Parts

+All printed parts will be printed in eSun ABS+.
+The Voron team recommends an infill type of 40% of either Grid, Gyroid, Honeycomb, Triangle or Cubic.
+A layer height of 0.2mm and extrusion width of 0.4mm, with a wall count of 4 and top/bottom layers of 5.

 ## Tools

 | Item                                                                                                        | Quantity | Material                                             | Size  | Weight | Cost  |      Printed       | Notes |